matiglesias/go-gauchadas/README.md

 ## Getting Started

-Run `docker-compose up` to automatically build and run a Docker container for the main application, along with the MongoDB database instance.
+Run `docker-compose up --build -d` to automatically build and run a Docker container for the main application, along with the MongoDB database instance.